Abstract

 DNA repair pathways in targeted anticancer therapy

 The observed effect of PARP inhibition on apoptosis in the BRCA deficient cells led to the idea of targeted anticancer therapy (Fig. 2).
-Monotherapy by PARP inhibitors could be used to treat BRCA deficient tumors (Bryant et al., 2005; Farmer et al., 2005; Fong et al., 2009).
-Such approach ensures lower toxicity for the patients.
-The improved toxicity profile originates from the fact that only cells with the lost BRCA activity are subjects to the PARP inhibitor-induced cell death (Fong et al., 2009).
+Monotherapy by PARP inhibitors could be used to treat BRCA deficient tumours (Bryant et al., 2005; Farmer et al., 2005; Fong et al., 2009).
+Such an approach ensures lower toxicity for the patients.
+The improved toxicity profile originates from the fact that only cells with the lost BRCA activity are subject to PARP inhibitor-induced cell death (Fong et al., 2009).
 The mechanism of PARP-targeted antitumor therapy consists of restricting the DNA break repair in the cells already deficient in homologous recombination due to BRCA dysfunction.
 This leads to the accumulation of DNA damage, cell cycle arrest and cell death triggered by these factors (Helleday, 2011).
-As demonstrated in vitro and by using xenografts, BRCA aberrant cells are drastically more sensitive to the PARP inhibitors compared to the normal cell (Fong et al., 2009).
+As demonstrated in vitro and by using xenografts, BRCA aberrant cells are drastically more sensitive to the PARP inhibitors compared to the normal cells (Fong et al., 2009).

 Figure 2.
 PARP-targeted cancer therapy in BRCA deficient cells